For some reason, when creating our design portfolio, everything we praise about good design seems to be forgotten as we work in perfect isolation.

-1. Avoid the generic bullshit intro
+1. The generic bullshit intro

-2. Don't show too much work
+2. Showing too much work

 4. Don't hide your responsibilities

 Neither of them outlined what they actually did on the project, which of course caused trust issues immediately.
 Who did what?
-Did any one of them actually worked on it?
+Did any one of them actually work on it?
 How many more designers worked on this and why is no one honest about their role?

 Often we use our own website as a creative outlet.
 We think of it as our own creative playground where we can finally express ourselves, after all these limiting client projects.
-In general, there is nothing wrong with that.

-We treat it as our personal experiment & without noticing it first, we created a piece of art.
-What we end up with is a website that is slow and playful to an extent that it becomes un-useable.
-If you like to get hired by certain companies, imagine the people who have to review your portfolio.
-Their time is usually limited and the amount of portfolios to review is a draining task.
+When we treat our portfolio as our personal experiment, we end up with a website that is slow and playful to an extent that it becomes unusable.
+If you'd like to get hired by certain companies, imagine the people who have to review your portfolio.
+Their time is usually limited and with the amount of portfolios they have to sort through, it's a draining task.

 If I need to complete a puzzle first just to find the navigation, I’m very likely to dismiss a portfolio immediately, even if the work is outstanding.

 Think of your portfolio as the space in a museum.
 Clean, easy to navigate and fully focused on the work itself.

 Focusing on the usability of your portfolio is as important as the work you're showcasing.
 While this sounds almost too obvious, it’s still one of the main reasons why so many portfolios get rejected during the review process.
 It's just too hard to get to the actual work.